liwinkler0/PHYS200_lab/Lab04/LAB04_B.md

+# LAB 4 Modeling the Motion of a Rocket 2: Realistic model

-**LAB 4: Modeling Non-constant Forces**
+## B level: Modeling Non-constant Forces

-**Objectives:**
+### Objectives
 -   Learn how to model a force that depends on time
 -   Learn how to model a force that depends on velocity
 -   Use sum of forces acting on a system to model its motion

-**Statement of the problem:** You are creating a simulation program in VPython that will help you determine the flight characteristics of a model rocket prior to building and launching the rocket.
+**Statement of the problem:** You are creating a simulation program in VPython/Glowscript that will help you determine the flight characteristics of a model rocket prior to building and launching the rocket.
 You would like to include in the simulation gravity, thrust of the rocket motor, and air drag.

-**THE DRAG EQUATION FOR DRAG FORCE: **
+**EQUATION FOR DRAG FORCE:**

-$ \overrightarrow{\mathbf{F}_{\mathbf{D}}}\mathbf{= -}\frac{\mathbf{\text{CAρ}}}{\mathbf{2}}\left| \overrightarrow{\mathbf{v}} \right|^{\mathbf{2}}\widehat{\mathbf{v}}$

-**EQ.
-1**
+$${\overrightarrow{F}}_{D} = - \frac{\text{CA}\rho}{2}\left| \overrightarrow{v} \right|^{2}\widehat{v}$$

-where C is a dimensionless number called the "coefficient of drag", A is the cross-sectional area of the object in flight, ρ is the density of the fluid (here air) through which the object moves and **v** is the velocity vector of the object.
+where C is a dimensionless number called the "coefficient of drag", A is the cross-sectional area of the object in flight, $\rho$ is the density of the fluid (here air) through which the object moves and $\vec{v}$ is the velocity vector of the object.
 You think this equation is pretty straightforward, except you cannot seem to find a single value for the C coefficient.
 Most sources say this coefficient is close to 1, but depends on the shape of the flying object.

+There are two very useful functions in vpython that will help in calculating the drag force:

+-   `mag(my_vector)` calculates the magnitude of the vector `my_vector`,
+    and

+-   `norm(my_vector)` calculates the unit vector for `my_vector`.

 **THE THRUST CURVE FOR THE ROCKET ENGINE IS INCLUUDED IN THE LAB 4 MODULE AS A SEPARATE DOCUMENT ON D2L.**

 **B-level**

--   VPython code called "rocket2.py" is available for you to start from.
+-   VPython code called "lab04rocket.py" is available for you to start from.
 This code has the F\_engine of the rocket motor built in, but has some bugs and some missing pieces.
-First, debug the program.
+First, debug the program so that it runs.

--   You will need to implement a number of things in the code to get it to model your rocket.
-It is probably easiest to implement gravity and the engine thrust forces first.
-(NOTE: the F\_engine is coded as a list.
-Do not change the time in the burn loop or the list cannot work!)
-Make sure these make the rocket behave properly.
+-   Next, make sure all of the forces except air drag are included properly (do *not* start on air resistance yet).
+Use the position and momentum graphs of the rocket's motion to explain how you know the code is working correctly.
+You should use the information you have from Lab 03, in which you spent time thinking about this specific case.
 -   Air drag may be the most difficult force to implement in the code.
-    Talk through with the instructor, a lab TA, or a group nearby to make sure you understand the equation in EQ.
+    Talk through with the instructor, a lab learning assistant, or a group nearby to make sure you understand the equation in EQ.
 1 before trying to code it in.

--   Once air drag is implemented in VPython, be sure to plot the momentum.y and position.y of the rocket in its flight.
-Lines to plot these are included in the code---you merely need to uncomment them.
+-   Add air drag to the code.
+Make sure the code output seems reasonable.
+One way to do that is to change one or more of the parameters (like *C*) that go into the air drag and see whether the graphs of position and momentum change in the way you would expect.
 -   Determine the flight time of the rocket and make sure it is reasonable.
-Note that you will be comparing real rocket flight data to what the code predicts in the next lab!
+-   Note that you will be comparing real rocket flight data to what the code predicts in the next lab!

-**TO TURN IN:**

--   A Word document including all participants' names.
+**What to include in your write-up:**

+-   Names of the people you worked with and what role they played.
--   A link to your Public working rocket program.
+-   A public link to your glowscript code.
+-   Explain how you know the code was working before you added air resistance.
+That explanation should include a screen shot of you whatever graphs you use to explain/justify your answer (and your answer should refer in some quantitative way to at least one graph).
+-   Explain how you implemented air resistance and how you checked whether your implementation was correct.
+Include in your explanation one or more graphs of the motion with air resistance and describe how the graph(s) support your conclusion that you did air drag correctly.

--   Screen shots showing the momentum and position of the rocket in time.
+-   Report the time of flight you obtained for the rocket.

--   Indicate on your momentum graph the time when the burn loop stopped (engine ran out of fuel).

--   Include statements that indicate *how you know* your code is working properly.